 Satisfactory Academic Progress for Financial Aid Eligibility.
-All students are subject to policies regarding Satisfactory Academic Progress for Financial Aid Eligibility (SAP), which requires undergraduate students to complete successfully 67% (rounded from 2/3) of all courses attempted and maintain a cumulative grade point average of 2.0 for their degree programs.
-Graduate students must complete successfully 75% of all courses attempted and maintain a cumulative grade point average of 3.0 for their degree programs.
-More information on SAP may be found in the Financial Aid Policies and Procedures found on the Point University website (https://point.edu/admissions/tuition-aid/).
+All students are subject to policies regarding Satisfactory Academic Progress for Financial Aid Eligibility (SAP), which requires undergraduate students to complete successfully 66.67% of all courses attempted and maintain a cumulative grade point average of 2.0 for their degree programs.
+Graduate students must complete successfully 66.67% of all courses attempted and maintain a cumulative grade point average of 3.0 for their degree programs.
+More information on SAP may be found in the Financial Aid Policies and Procedures found on the Point University website (https://point.edu/admissions/tuition-aid/financial-aid/).